-I’m a journalist and author currently writing a book meant to mentor young boys (age 10-17) who dream of becoming professional dancers.
+I’m a journalist and author hoping one day soon to write a book meant to mentor young boys (age 10-17) who dream of becoming professional dancers.

 I realized what a difficult road it was for young male dancers to hoe early on in Julian’s career.
-So, now I’m interviewing some of the top male dancers out there and asking them to offer their best advice and their worst experiences and their tips for surviving the tough early years so young boys who want to follow in their footsteps will have the strength, inspiration and tools to do so.
+So, when I have time, I interview some of the top male dancers and ask them to offer their best advice and their worst experiences and their tips for surviving the tough early years so young boys who want to follow in their footsteps will have the strength, inspiration and tools to do so.

 This blog is meant to chronicle my struggles, what I have learned and my experiences with my son in the hope that maybe I can mentor some other parents of young boys who want to dance.
 I also hope to mentor some dancin’ boys along the way.